The Federal Government will Become America's Model Employer for the 21st Century.

 Coverage for other family members (who are not confined in a hospital or other institution) under the new plan begins on the normal effective date of coverage.

-Dual enrollment is when you or an eligible family member under your Self and Family enrollment are covered under more than one FEHB enrollment.
+Dual enrollment is when you or an eligible family member under your Self Plus One or Self and Family enrollment are covered under more than one FEHB enrollment.
 Generally, dual enrollment is prohibited except when you or a family member would otherwise lose coverage.

 For example, both your children and your spouse's children are all covered under one Self and Family enrollment.
 If both you and your spouse have Self and Family enrollments, you must cancel one of the enrollments to eliminate the dual enrollment.

 Your carrier must contact the employing offices involved when it discovers an unauthorized dual enrollment case.
 One of the enrollments must be voided or canceled from the date that dual enrollment began.
 The health benefits premiums you paid during the unallowable enrollment will be refunded, and your employing office must make a corresponding adjustment in the Government's contribution.
 The carrier of the enrollment that is voided or canceled may require that you refund any benefits it paid under the unallowable enrollment, although these benefits may be payable under the allowable enrollment.

 If you and your spouse are unable to agree on which enrollment to continue, the enrollment of the spouse with a court order to provide coverage for the children will be continued.
 Otherwise, the second (later) enrollment must be voided or canceled.